Spiced Chocolate Chip Cookie Bars, a take on the chocolate chip cookie with lots of German spices.

 The crews that were rescuing people off of roofs, dropping supplies, and getting people to safety are simultaneously going through the effects of a hurricane.
 When they get home, then they deal with flooding, power outages, and all of the clean up that goes along with hurricanes.

-So when Bridget and Imperial Sugar asked me who I would make cookies for, it was a no-brainer.
 These cookies are for my Coast Guard family.
 The Coast Guard is tiny.
 Smaller than the New York Police Department, but when you need them, they are there.
 And while cookies are the very least that I could ever do for them, I know that they would appreciate them.
 (I say this from experience, I’ve sent MANY baked goods to air stations.
 There is no one I would rather bake for.)
 Especially when they are working around the clock, functioning on very little sleep, and living on caffeine and vending machines.

 If we were in the US, Wes would have most likely been working during the hurricanes this fall.
 Instead, we watched our friends on the news.
 While I would never wish a hurricane on anyone, I am always proud when I see the CG get some time to shine.
 To symbolize this, I married our two homes to make Spiced Chocolate Chip Cookie Bars – a classic American chocolate chip cookie with all of the warm spices that are found this time of year in Germany.
 Lebkucken are gingerbread cookies and you can buy the spice packets in the grocery store.
 You can either use a tablespoon of the spice mixture or the amount of separate spices I used here.